danielbardsley/bardsley.io/README.md

 ## bardsley.io

 A simple single page application for showcasing my resume.
-Hosted at bardsley.io.
+Hosted at [bardsley.io](https://bardsley.io).
 In addition to the SPA the repository contains the Terraform required to build and deploy the application to S3, front it with a CloudFront cache and expose to the internet via Route53.
-The site is deployed via GitLab workflows with the Terraform backed end utilizing Terraform Cloud services.
+The site is deployed via GitLab workflows with the Terraform back end utilizing Terraform Cloud services.

 ## Preview
 ![Preview](https://bardsley.io/images/screenshot.jpg)